Each Experiment program includes several of the following components.

 Participate in hiking, trekking, biking, horseback riding, and/or zip-lining activities.

-Become immersed in the daily life of local family through homestays, a cornerstone of The Experiment.
+Become immersed in the daily life of a local family through homestays, a cornerstone of The Experiment.

 Stay overnight in a temple to fully experience its history and beauty.